Frankalexej/COMP2113GroupProject/README.md

 This is the repo for COMP2113 Group Project (group 157)
 ## Group Member
 Tan Lihui, Yuan Jing
-## Requirements (temporal)
-1. Generation of random game sets or events
-2. Data structures for storing game status
-3. Dynamic memory management
-4. File input/output (e.g., for loading/saving game status)
-5. Program codes in multiple files
-6. Proper indentation and naming styles
-7. In-code documentation

--Commit comment should not be empty and should be written sensibly.

--For each function, comments on “what it does”, “what the inputs are” and “what the outputs are” are needed.

--You may use any of the C/C++ libraries.
 ## Game Description
 This is a simple round-based strategy, player-versus-player game.
 Setting in a war background, player acts as the commander of a country, who controls the army and factories.
 Once the game starts, it will display a 2D grid map.
 Each grid has a terrain feature which is not changable.
 Different types of terrain have different features, one of which could be occupied by troops or buildings(which are called Occupiers).